Skip to content

 SQL Job Manager

-This view allows users to manage different SQL jobs, each with their own unique JDBC configuration.
-A new job can be created by clicking the database icon in the SQL Job Manage title bar.
+The SQL Job Manager view allows users to manage different SQL jobs, each with their own unique JDBC configuration.
+A new job can be created by clicking the database icon in the SQL Job Manager title bar.
 Or, if you have not created a new job before, there is a big button to do the same action.

 Your active job will be marked with a highlighted icon.
 The active job is used for all SQL statement execution, including SQL that powers the Schema Browser, user-executed SQL statements, etc. You can change the active job by simply clicking the job you choose to use.
 You will see the highlighted icon change to indicate the active job.

-The Db2 for i extension adds a view called Schema Browser which allows the user to add existing schemas to the list and will allow them to browse existing database objects.
-You can right-click on SQL objects to show more actions.
-Each SQL object type may have unique actions.
+The Db2 for i extension has view called Schema Browser which allows the user to add existing schemas to the list and will allow them to browse existing database objects.

 If you are using the Schema Browser to browse objects, you are able to use the ‘View contents’ icon when hovering over a table, view, or alias to cause a basic SQL select statement to be generated and executed.